Move Over iPhone, Samsung Galaxy S III Takes First Place

 What's the best-selling smartphone in the world?
 According to a new report released today, the top spot for the third quarter goes to Samsung's flagship smartphone, the Galaxy S III, or S3 as some call it for short.

-The report from Boston-based Strategy Analytics used from its Country Share Tracker service.
+The report from Boston-based Strategy Analytics used research from its Country Share Tracker service.
 It found the Galaxy S III overtook Apple's iPhone 4S to become the best-selling smartphone in the recently completed third quarter.
 This is the S3's first time in that spot, but it may not enjoy that limelight for long.

 The Samsung device shipped 18 million units worldwide in Q3, capturing 10.7 percent market share for smartphones.
 Its popularity with consumers and carriers in North America, Asia and Europe, is attributed by the research firm to its large touchscreen, as well as an extensive distribution channel in dozens of countries, and substantial operator subsidies.